Mage-Control-Systems-Ltd/KiABOM/docs/installation.rst

 ============
 There are two ways of installing and using KiABOM.
 One is using the executable (either the provided one or building one) and other is using it through Python.
 For regular users that aren't familiar with Python it is recommended to use the executable as that is a much less involved process.
 In this case, if it is preferred to not edit Path variables or move files, the executable path can be used instead of the plain ``kiabom`` invocation, i.e. ``C:\Users\USER\Documents\kiabom.exe``.

 See the corresponding :ref:`Executable Installation <exec installation>` and :ref:`Python Installation <python installation>` sections for how to install KiABOM.
+Make sure you also :ref:`Setup KiCost <setup kicost>` with your API keys.

 .. _exec installation: